IBM/migrate-app-to-openshift-using-ta/README.md

 Select the Application you wish to migrate from the `Recommendations` tab and hit the `Migration plan` button.

-Transformation Advisor will automatically generate the artifacts you need to get your application deployed and running in a Liberty container on IBM Cloud Private, including...
+Transformation Advisor will automatically generate the artifacts you need to get your application deployed and running in a Liberty container on OpenShift Cluster, including...

 * pom.xml
 * Dockerfile
 * Operator
 * Docs
-* Source code
+* ..

-**You will need to add the application binary itself (EAR/WAR file) and any external dependencies that may be particular to your application such as database drivers.
+You will need to add the application binary itself (EAR/WAR file) and any external dependencies that may be particular to your application such as database drivers.
 These files can easily be added on the migration plan page at the click of a button.

 ![add_dependencies](doc/source/images/added_war.png)

-**Once all required application dependencies are uploaded, you will be able to use the buttons to `Download bundle` and/or `Deploy Bundle`.**y
+Once all required application dependencies are uploaded, you will be able to use the buttons to `Download bundle` and/or `Deploy Bundle`.

 Download the bundle using the `Deploy Bundle` button and continue with next step to deploy the app on OpenShift.